Mhzingeser/ConsolidationProject/README.md

   - One player `leads` with any card.
   - The other player `must follow suit` if possible.
   - The higher card in the `lead suit` wins the round and scores a point.
+  - You `lead` a round if you win the previous round.
 - After each round:
   - A random card from the deck is `revealed` (but not added to any hand).
   - If both players are down to 4 cards, 4 more cards are dealt.